 On a modern car, coils typically are mounted directly on top of the spark plugs, so the high voltage does not have far to travel.
 Others mount boxy coil packs to the fender, firewall, or motor, with short leads to the spark plugs.
 Some coils are constructed in series and called cassette or sequence coils, or coil rails.
 The engine computer sends 12 volts to each coil in turn to fire the plugs when needed.

-If the car is an older model, the coil is typically mounted to the firewall or the engine near the distributor that ‘distributes’ the high voltage it produces to each spark plug, via thick rubbery spark plug wires.
+In older vehicles, the coil pack is typically mounted to the firewall or the engine near a distributor that ‘distributes’ the high voltage it produces to each spark plug, via thick rubbery spark plug wires.

 On modern cars with an electronic ignition system that uses a computer rather than a distributor to fire the spark plugs at the right time, the coil is likely to be mounted directly to the spark plug, or close by, without the need for high voltage spark plug wires.
 For this reason, a modern engine can have multiple coils.